 Next Steps: Start Streaming from MongoDB to ClickHouse

-If you're ready to unlock real-time analytics on your MongoDB data, Estuary Flow gives you the easiest and most reliable way to get there.
+If you're ready to unlock real-time analytics on your MongoDB data, Estuary gives you the easiest and most reliable way to get there.

-- Create your Estuary Flow account
+- Create your Estuary account

 Connect with other engineers, ask questions, and get support from the Estuary team.
 Join our Slack - Talk to us about your architecture